 It was my third day in Mallorca.
 From exploring the capital city Palma on the first day, I had blisters on my feet so that I couldn’t wear my sandals.
 On my second day, I got a minor sunburn so I wanted to avoid too much exposure.

 Before coming to Mallorca, I had put together a short list of things I absolutely wanted to do.
 One of the spots I desired to explore was Sant Salvador, a monastery and some landmarks way up high on the homonymous mountain.

 Yes, it’s on a mountain, but on google maps, it really didn’t look so far and so challenging.
 There is a bus going regularly to the nearby town of Felanitx.
 Hence, a perfect plan for a tranquil little outing.

 Indeed, the hike from charming little Felanitx up to Sant Salvador is not so long – maybe some seven kilometers.
 However, five of them are uphill.
-As I didn’t want to walk on the road that’s winding up in serpentines, the shortcuts between those bends were quite steep.
+As I didn’t want to walk on a road that’s winding up in serpentines, the shortcuts between those bends were quite steep.
 So I was sweating and gasping and finally, I reached the top.
-The views were amazing, and I was mighty proud being the only one who did not make it up there by car but wandering just like the monks before me.
+The views were amazing, and I was mighty proud of being the only one who did not make it up there by car but wandering just like the monks before me.

 The Road of Champions

 Albeit, I must admit that there was a good number of cyclists pedaling up the steep curves – and, as a matter of fact, I find that much, much harder than hiking up even the steepest bit.